 Ranging from your location to your scheduling needs, there are numerous factors that can impact the final cost of shredding services.
 As a result, it’s important you keep things like how much you have to shred in mind because based on those various cost factors you may want to adjust your shredding strategy in order to improve your overall cost efficiency.

-Know All Your Options Before You Begin Shopping
+Know All Your Options Before You Choose the Right Service

 The most efficient and convenient shredding option depends on how much you have to shred.

-One example is how mobile and off site shredding have flat costs while drop off and Ship ‘N’ Shred prices are based on quantity.
-Since the cost will keep scaling for drop off based on how much you have to shred (roughly $1 per pound), once you pass the 90 lbs mark on your project, the flat cost of mobile or off site shredding becomes ideal.
+One example is how mobile and off-site shredding have flat costs while drop off and Ship ‘N’ Shred prices are based on quantity.
+Since the cost will keep scaling for drop-off shredding based on how much you have to shred (roughly $1 per pound), once you pass the 90 pounds mark on your project, the flat cost of mobile or off-site shredding becomes ideal.

 Hard drive destruction pricing also depends on quantity.
 Whether it’s being destroyed on site or off site, the general rule of thumb is that as the number of hard drives increases, the cost of their destruction in turn goes down.